 I worked out that if you calculate the gap between the dates of the artworks, you get the following: Renoir (1874) to Coolidge (1903) is 29 years, and Coolidge to Pollock (1946) is 43 years.
 These are both prime numbers.
 If you then add 29 and 43 you get 72, which is the number of years between the Renoir and the Pollock!
 This is possibly coincidental but suits a film about an accountant.

 Cassius Marcellus Coolidge (1844-1934) was born only twelve or so years after Lewis Carroll and so was still a very young man when Alice in Wonderland was published in 1865!

 It is interesting that Renoir and Coolidge were born within three years of each other (1841 and 1844 respectively) but that their art couldn’t be more different.

 The Pollock shown in The Accountant is not the original (although it is for the characters).
-It is identical but for an eye looking out from near to the centre: an addition made by the film makers.
+It is identical but for an eye looking out from near the center: an addition made by the filmmakers.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!